Church of South India: Formation

 The Church of South India union ceremony happened at St George's Cathedral in Madras on 27 September 1947, a month after India achieved its independence from the United Kingdom.
-It was formed from the union of the SIUC, (South India United Church itself a union of churches from the Congregational Presbyterian and Reformed traditions); the southern provinces of the (Anglican) Church of India, Pakistan, Burma and Ceylon; and the Methodist Church of South India.
+It was formed from the union of the SIUC, (South India United Church itself a union of churches from the Congregational, Presbyterian and Reformed traditions); the southern provinces of the (Anglican) Church of India, Pakistan, Burma and Ceylon; and the Methodist Church of South India.
 The inaugural service was presided by Bishop Rt.
 Rev. C. K. Jacob, of the Anglican diocese of Travancore and Cochin.
 As part of it, nine new bishops, drawn from all the traditions, were consecrated to serve with five Anglican bishops already in the office.
 Each new bishop was ordained with the imposition of hands by the presiding bishop, along with two more Anglican bishops (Rt.
-Rev. A. M. Hollis and Rt.
-Rev. G. T. Selwynthe) and six presbyters from the uniting Churches, also laying hands.
+Rev. Michael Hollis and Rt.
+Rev. George Selwyn) and six presbyters from the uniting Churches, also laying hands.
 This reconciliation of the Anglican views with those of the other uniting denominations, on the doctrine of apostolic succession, realized in the formation of the Church of South India, is often cited as a landmark in the ecumenical movement.

 Logo

-The logo of the Church of South India consists of a Cross superimposed on a stylized Lotus flower in a white backdrop; around which the motto and name of the Church, is embossed.
-It was designed by Prof. J. Vasanthan of the American College, Madurai.
+The logo of the Church of South India consists of a Cross superimposed on a stylized Lotus flower depicting split tongue for Holy Spirit in a white backdrop; around which the motto and name of the Church, is embossed.
+It was designed by J. Vasanthan of the American College, Madurai.

 The imposing central position of the Cross denotes the foundation of the Church and its faith, while its four arms of the same length promulgates equality.
 The Lotus flower, called Pankaj meaning "mud-born" in Sanskrit, has been of great spiritual and symbolic significance in India, since ancient times.
 Its placement in the Logo, proclaims the indigenous nature of the Church of South India and its dependence on the grace of God, just as a Lotus that blooms at sunrise and closes at sunset, depends on the Sun.
 The stylized rendering, makes the Lotus petals simultaneously depict the fiery split tongues of the Holy Spirit.
 The motto of the CSI embossed on the logo, which is an excerpt of Jesus's prayer in John 17:21, is used as an inclusive affirmation of the need for the unity of all people.